kevin-george/get_yo_umbrella/README.md

 3. I setup a cron job to text me every morning at 7 AM.
 My cron entry looks like this,
 ```0 7 * * * grab_yo_umbrella /path/to/config.yaml --text >> /path/to/log/file 2>&1```
 The bit at the end is to log the results of the day
+4. To modify the script and get other weather details, checkout [openweathermap](http://openweathermap.org/current)